Neon(Ne) Electron Configuration and Orbital Diagram

 If the last electron enters the p-orbital after the electron configuration of the element, then that element is called the p-block element.
 The electron configuration of neon(Ne) shows that the last electron of neon enters the p-orbital.
 Therefore, neon is the p-block element.

-Determination of the valency and valence electrons
+How to determine the valency and valence electrons of neon?

 The ability of one atom of an element to join another atom during the formation of a molecule is called valency(valence).
 The number of unpaired electrons in the last orbit of an element is the valency of that element.